mjbradford89/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

 This change was made as a part of the ongoing strategies to cleanup unused

+### The aui:translation-manager has been deprecated and replaced with liferay-ddm:translation-manager
+- **Date:** 2015-Nov-23
+- **JIRA Ticket:** LPS-60722

+#### What changed?

+The `aui:translation-manager` taglib has been deprecated and replaced with `liferay-ddm:translation-manager` taglib.

+#### Who is affected?

+Plugins or templates that are using the `aui:translation-manager` tag need to update their usage of the tag.

+#### How should I update my code?

+You should import the `liferay-ddm` tag library if it isn't already and update the tag namespace from `aui:translation-manager` to `liferay-ddm:translation-manager`.

+#### Why was this change made?

+This change was made as a part of the ongoing strategy to modularize Liferay Portal by means of an OSGi container.